Daily Office Readings for Friday of the 2nd Week of Easter: Year 1

 There are examples of this glare of contempt in the New Testament as well.
 Often we can read where people will take their eyes off of Jesus to look at Mary or a sibling, or a friend, and Jesus has to set them right.
 We must look at all others through, not around, God.
 When we view people through the lens of God we look upon them with love as God does.
 I know that sometimes we don’t want to love them.
 That too is something we need to take to God.
 How is it that God can love these people whom we, you and I, can clearly see as unrighteous?

 The Chaldeans did not want to love the Jews.
 Shadrach, Meshach and Abednego loved the Lord their God, through whom they even learned to love the Chaldeans, bur not their statue made with hands.
 We have a God who is real – a God who loves all people and through whom we too are able to love all, if we choose.
-We should perhaps ponder whether or not we want to love all people.
-And then, take that decision to God for correction, to be set right, or assistance, or even affirmation.
+We should perhaps ponder whether or not we even want to love all people.
+And then, take that decision to God for correction or assistance.